ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 In the presence of other flows, congestion limits are likely to determine actual throughput.

-This implies that signals can particularly usefully be applied to a downlink flow in access networks, close to an endpoint.
+This implies that signals can most usefully be applied to a downlink flow in access networks, close to an endpoint.
 In that case, capacity is less likely to be split between multiple active flows.